PaladiRam/Darxo/README.md

 For further details about the concept of the game and game instructions kindly refer the Game description pdf.
-For the code personally DM the team theomegawolf08@gmail.com
+For the code personally DM the team theomegawolf08@gmail.com The game is a Simple Platformer,But in the Dark.It's a lights out scenario and you have a blurry vision so rely on your ears collect 5 coins, while evading the ghosts protecting them (or Destroying them X_X) and all you need is an a phone above android 5.1, an earphone and some "never give up" attitude cuz it's gonna be tough xD